ahmadghizzawi/online-job-marketplaces-scraper/README.md

 python run_crawler.py -p mistertemp -w ./chromedriver -q data/mistertemp/queries.json
 ```

-would grab the chromedriver placed in the online-job-marketplaces-scraper folder and use the queries placed in the
+would grab the chromedriver placed in the main folder and use the queries placed in the
 data/mistertemp folder.

 ## Results